GraceInAuburn/ninja-announcements/readme.txt

 == Changelog ==

+= 2.1 =
+* Removed Pro/Lite declaration in the Ninja Announcement menu so it stays on one line.
+* Removed the explicit menu position to remove conflicts with other plugins.
+* Add a check when location is a widget so that if inavtive the widget container won't be output.

+= 2.0 =
+* Completely reworked how Ninja Announcements works.
+2.0 represents a much better version of the plugin overall.

+= 1.4 =
+*FIxed a major bug that prevented users from editing Ninja Announcements properly on WordPress 3.2.

+= 1.3 =
+*Fixed some major security holes within Ninja Announcements.

+= 1.2.3 =
+*Fixed a bug that prevented the link/unlick buttons from working on the editor.

+= 1.2.2 =
+* Fixed a major bug for some users that caused the announcement editor to appear as an all-white box.

-= 1.0 =
+= 1.2 =
-* First version of Ninja Announcements released.
+* Fixed some minor bugs.
+One dealing with HTML validation and another with security issues.

 = 1.1 =
 * Added a "close" button to each announcement.
 This allows the user to close each for the rest of their browsing session
 * Inclusion of a shortcode allows you to easily place an announcement on a page or post. [ninja_annc id=3]
 * Added a new function for template designers that allows you to show all active announcements.

-= 1.2 =
-* Fixed some minor bugs.
-One dealing with HTML validation and another with security issues.

-= 1.2.2 =
-* Fixed a major bug for some users that caused the announcement editor to appear as an all-white box.

-= 1.2.3 =
-*Fixed a bug that prevented the link/unlick buttons from working on the editor.

-= 1.3 =
-*Fixed some major security holes within Ninja Announcements.

-= 1.4 =
-*FIxed a major bug that prevented users from editing Ninja Announcements properly on WordPress 3.2.

-= 2.0 =
+= 1.0 =
-* Completely reworked how Ninja Announcements works.
-2.0 represents a much better version of the plugin overall.
+* First version of Ninja Announcements released.